TheFluyter/keukentafelmeta/README.md

 ## Features (in progress)
 * Make an account
 * Look up Magic: the Gathering cards by name
-* Make your own decklist
+* Make your own deck list

 ## Local
 This application can be build by running the command: ```mvn clean install```<br>